 In my third year of college, I took a creative writing class.
-There wasn’t a whole lot of structure and basically, the professor encouraged us to come up with short stories.
-I had written some minor works in the past and I even posted a few jokes on Usenet.
-Want to read one?
+It had little structure and mainly comprised the professor encouraging us to develop short stories.
+Until this point in my life, I had written some fiction, including a few jokes.
+Here is one:

-For me, this creative writing class was a big change because I was encouraged to write larger story arcs and this effort encouraged to push my creative limits.
-To help with this, the professor offered topic guidelines and tips for crafting great stories.
+The creative writing class was eye-opening because I attempted larger story arcs, which pushed my creative limits.
+To help, the professor offered topic guidelines and tips for crafting stories.

-After I got over my shock, I was able to take an unbiased look at the content.
-What I had come up with was interesting and I had a real knack for dialog.
-I was surprised because I thought that writing good dialog was a recent occurrence.
-I also had a good flow and a real understanding of plot structure.
+After I got over my shock, I could take an unbiased look at the content.
+What I had come up with was exciting, and I had a real knack for dialog.
+Even my flow, plot structure, and word choice were good.
 I had talent back then?
 Who knew?

-The story that I want to concentrate on for this blog is called “A Trip.”
-In high school, I would go bike riding into the canyon near our house.
-It was a great time in my life and I had a lot of fun.
-On one of those trips, I thought I was being chased and I hid for 10 minutes in a drainage pipe.
-Some men drove up and illegally dumped their garbage.
-This was a frightening experience because I couldn’t see what was going on and from the noise, they were making, I thought they were looking for me.
+I want to concentrate on the story “A Trip.”
+At the tim I wrote this story, I had been biking in the canyon near our house for many years.
+I had a lot of fun, and it was excellent exercise.
+On one of those trips, I thought I was being chased and hid in a drainage pipe for ten minutes.
+During that time, some men drove nearby and illegally dumped their garbage.
+This experience was frightening because I could not see what was happening and thought they were looking for me.

-From that basic beginning, I whirled off an imaginative tale of a bike riding boy.
-I read the story twice and it brought me back to that simple time.
-I remember that joyful kid who had a vivid imagination and a bright future.
+From that beginning, I thought up an imaginative tale of a bike-riding boy.
+After reading that story, I remembered that joyful kid (myself) who had a vivid imagination and a bright future.
 I also remember how this kid completely understood how the world worked.
 He was going to bend it into submission with his great ideas.
-I suppose that all kids are convinced that “their generation will make it right.”
-[Lyric from Land Of Confusion by Genesis]
+I suppose all kids are convinced that “their generation will make it right.”
+(A line from the song Land of Confusion by Genesis)

-To save the world, Randy uses his imagination and this is the magic cure for everything.
-That Engineering mind.
-There’s always a solution, just analyze the logic.
+Randy uses his imagination to save the world, and this is the magic cure for everything.
+There is always a solution.
+Just analyze the situation and apply logic.
 Some things never change.
-It occurs to me that Randy’s intelligence could be considered a blessing or a curse.
-I have known many people who were too smart for themselves.
-The term for these people is “smart slacker.”
-At times, I still recognize this trait and when it peeks out, it makes me ashamed.
-In these circumstances, I should be acting nicer and trying harder.
+It occurs to me that Randy’s intelligence is either a blessing or a curse.
+I have known many people who were too smart for themselves, and they are often called “smart slackers.”
+Sometimes, I still recognize this trait and feel ashamed of my actions.

-While the story needed major grammar and spelling fixes, it was a perfectly good short story arc that could have occurred.
+While the story needed significant grammar and spelling fixes, it was a perfect short story arc that could have occurred.
 Well, I think it could have occurred.
-Taking a high-level look at this story, it made me proud of my early writing accomplishments.
-The words were emotional and it was clear that I drew from my best experiences.
-That’s what creative writing is all about.
+Taking a high-level view, I was proud of my early writing accomplishments.
+The words were emotional and came from my most meaningful life experiences.
+That is what creative writing is all about.

 Will there be any future creative writing for me?
-One day, I might write a book full of short stories.
-I have an interesting idea about Amelia Earhart and time travel.
-But for now, blogging and writing full fiction books are my only creative outlet.
-Writing this blog is bringing back fond memories of those times.
-Something to think about.
+I have been thinking of a book of my best short stories.
+One is about Amelia Earhart and time travel.
+For now, fiction books are my only creative outlet.
+Yet, reading this story has given me something to think about.